TZstatsADS/ads-spring2023-project1-Alansmr/doc/README.md

 ### Doc folder

-The doc directory contains the report and presentation files.
+The doc directory contains the presentation files.